Emulator Issues #10295

 #29 Updated by JMC4789 about 3 years ago

 There are a ton of people who put stuff on the issue tracker all the time and I miss messages.
 I have no idea what to do from here on out.

 Considering how much debugging would have to be done, it's imperative that a developer be able to reproduce this mess.
 I'll try loading your SD card and seeing what happens.

-#32 Updated by taolas over 1 year ago
+#32 Updated by taolas about 3 years ago

 I have the same issue with error messages.
 Not sure about buggy music/etc. I looked at the code and it seems intentional.
 It compares r3 to 0 and, if true, branches to an instruction that loads from 0x000c (r3), which would have r3 = 0.
 Is Gecko OS supposed to mess with the 0x00000000 region?

 I tried in Dolphin 5.0 and it does the same thing, but Dolphin just ignores it rather than throwing errors.
 I don't know if someone without errors has the same thing running.
 The location for my code error is different than OP, so not sure if it's exactly the same.